A Centralized Multi-stage Non-parametric Learning Algorithm for Opportunistic Spectrum Access

 \section{Introduction}

-With the rise of \textit{Internet of Things (IoT)}, more and more devices are going to get connected to the network and most of them are going to rely on wireless solutions to enable connectivity \cite{yager2018new}.
-With large number of devices sharing the same physical location trying to access the network over wireless channels, we need intelligent ways of reusing the available spectrum resources to cater to their needs.
-Cognitive Radio (CR) is now viewed as a potential solution to the problem of increasing spectrum scarcity \cite{mitola1999cognitive,khan2016cognitive,khan2017cognitive}.
-By enabling the co-existence of licensed and unlicensed users in a spectrum band, CR aims to improve the overall spectrum utilization in a wireless environment where spectrum resources are scarce \cite{liao2015full,sharma2015cognitive,tsiropoulos2016radio,ding2017cognitive}.
+Given the ever-increasing number of devices connecting to the network, the availability of spectrum is seen as the major bottleneck to achieve higher throughput.
+Methods to circumvent the purchase of spectrum or to improve spectral efficiency are gaining importance.
+In that context, Cognitive Radio is viewed as a potential solution to this problem \cite{mitola1999cognitive,khan2016cognitive,khan2017cognitive}.
+It enables the co-existence of licensed and unlicensed users in a spectrum aiming to improve the overall spectrum utilization in a wireless environment where spectrum resources are scarce \cite{liao2015full,sharma2015cognitive,tsiropoulos2016radio,ding2017cognitive}.
 The unlicensed users, commonly referred as Secondary Users (SUs), leverage holes available in the licensed spectrum, which are the result of spectrum under-utilization by Primary Users (PUs), to transmit their data.
-Since PUs have exclusive right to access the allocated spectrum band, SUs are required to maintain a low interference profile with these PUs during opportunistic spectrum access.
-This requires the SUs to sense the channel for presence of PU traffic whenever it wants to transmit.
+Since PUs own exclusive rights to access the allocated spectrum, SUs are required to ensure that the interference caused to the PU is minimal.
+This requires the SUs to sense the channel for presence of PU traffic when it wants to transmit.
 Each sensing operation comes with an associated cost of both energy and time spent on sensing the channels.